2023 Solar Incentives Guide for Commerce, CA - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
-The ITC allows you to claim a tax credit for a predetermined percentage of your solar system's cost.
+Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
+The ITC provides you with a tax credit for a specific percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-Your local Commerce solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+To best understand how the new Clean Energy Credit applies to you, get in touch with your local Commerce solar installation expert.

 State & Local Solar Incentives